 III.
 Confidentiality of Program Participants

-Except as required by law, the personal information of all applicants of the program and individuals who are accepted as participants (collectively referred to as “participants in this section) shall remain confidential except to those whom the participant has given written permission to disclose her/his personal information.
+Except as required by law, the personal information of all applicants of the program and individuals who are accepted as participants (collectively referred to as participants in this section) shall remain confidential except to those whom the participant has given written permission to disclose her/his personal information.
 Personal information for the purposes of this section shall include, but not be limited to, personal, academic, and financial information.
 Participant identity may be revealed to medical professionals or law enforcement in the case of an emergency.
-Unless otherwise requested in writing by a participant, the identity of participants will be shared with the public as part of CWJC marketing.
-CWJC will obtain signed photo/video releases from all participants.
-If a photo/video release is not signed, CWJC will not release that participant’s image on any public materials.
+Unless otherwise requested in writing by a participant, the identity of participants will be shared with the public as part of CJC marketing.
+CJC will obtain signed photo/video releases from all participants.
+If a photo/video release is not signed, CJC will not release that participant’s image on any public materials.

 IV.
 Third Party Disclosures

 CJC shall not release to third parties or allow third parties to copy, inspect or otherwise use CJC records or other information pertaining to a grant applicant or the identification of a donor or donor’s gifts.
 No disclosures to third parties of such information, including addresses and demographic information shall be made without the donor’s consent.